villagescience/documentation/README.md

 	* `git clone https://github.com/villagescience/vspi.git && sudo bash ./vspi/setup.sh`
 	* You can see what the Setup script is doing at the bottom of this script.
 4. Try connecting a laptop (client) to the open ‘VS-Pi Connect’ Wi-Fi hotspot (server):
-5. After connecting, try navigating to [http://vspi.local/](http://vspi.local/).
+5. After connecting, try navigating to [http://vspi/](http://vspi/).
 6. You can also connect to Raspberry Pi through SSH:
-	* `ssh -l pi 10.0.10.1` (the VSPi installation codes a static IP address for the WiFi adapter).
+	* `ssh -l pi 10.0.10.1` (the VS-Pi installation codes a static IP address for the WiFi adapter).
 	* username=pi
 	* password=raspberry